- What Is It

 People with type 1 diabetes who are not taking their insulin or are getting ill with an infection or other disease are at risk for diabetic ketoacidosis.

 What are the complications of diabetic ketoacidosis?

 Because many people who develop diabetic ketoacidosis have multiple underlying illnesses (besides diabetes) diabetic ketoacidosis can lead to significant complications and death.
 Cardiac arrest and kidney failure are all known complications.

 The lifesaving treatment of diabetic ketoacidosis also can lead to the following complications:

 How is diabetic ketoacidosis diagnosed?

-Diabetic ketoacidosis is diagnosed using blood and urine tests, patient history, and physical exam.
-The typical signs and symptoms along with a history might suggest the diagnosis.
-A combination of elevated blood glucose level, ketones detected in the blood or urine and a lower than normal pH level of the blood (indicating acidosis) usually establish the diagnosis.
+Diabetic ketoacidosis is diagnosed using blood and urine tests, patient history, and physical exams.
+The typical signs and symptoms along with medical history might suggest the diagnosis.
+A combination of elevated blood glucose levels, ketones detected in the blood or urine and a lower-than-normal pH level of the blood (indicating acidosis) usually establish the diagnosis.
 Other blood tests also are ordered to assess the patient's overall status, for example, to check the patient's electrolyte levels, particularly potassium.

 If your doctor thinks an infection is present, other tests might be added (chest X-ray, blood cultures).

 What are the treatment guidelines for diabetic ketoacidosis?